 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

-I used a brush for the crevices and a roller for the flatter areas.
+To apply the paint, I used a brush for the crevices and a roller for the flatter areas.

 I gave everything two coats of paint (allowing the first coat to completely dry before I added the second coat) and finished with a couple coats of the sealer.